Checklist for moving into your new married home

-You walked down the aisle in the perfect wedding dress from New York Bride & Groom.
+You walked down the aisle in the perfect wedding dress.
 The ceremony was a smashing success and so was the reception.
 The honeymoon was a dream come true and neither of you will ever forget it.

 Now comes the real-world stuff — first up, time for one or both of you to move into the new house, condo or apartment that will be your married home.
 Moving can be a major undertaking and you want it to be as stress-free as possible.
 Use the following checklist to make the move from “my” home to “ours” a seamless transition.
 (Note: Some of these items might not apply to your situation so just skip them.)